 Rebuilding your CREDIT after a Short Sale!

-We are very grateful this month to be able to interview Kim Carpentier of Velley Credit Repair and Coaching.
-This is the perfect month to interview Kim as it’s end of year and many are looking to start re-building for next year.
-I had the pleasure of speaking to Kim about short sales, credit scores, and rebuilding credit and hope to do a follow up interview soon!
+We are very grateful this month to be able to interview Kim Carpentier of Valley Credit Repair and Coaching.
+This is the perfect month to interview Kim as it’s the end of the year and many are looking to start rebuilding for next year.
+I had the pleasure of speaking to Kim about short sales, credit scores, and rebuilding credit and hope to do a follow-up interview soon!

 Valley Credit Repair and Credit Coaching

 Kim helps individuals clean up mistakes on their credit reports.
 So that the report reflects who they are and what type of credit they have.
 He is a coach that teaches them what credit is and what a good credit rating is.
 He can meet people face to face or online and he services people nationwide except for the state of Georgia.

 Short Sale Mitigation – Homeowners we deal with are in financial crisis.
 Many are in default.
 When a homeowner is doing a short sale, what should they be looking out for?
 Many of the homeowners we deal with haven’t paid mortgages in over two years.

 Kim – If they haven’t paid in two years, be forewarned your credit will be toast.
 Any late payments affect FICO scores.
 It’s a major derogatory.
 It’s at LEAST 150 points if you’re over 120 days late.
 If that mortgage hasn’t been paid in over two years, a short sale will end the recording period.
 From two years from when the short sale is recorded, a homeowner can start to rebuild that FICO score.
 They should START rebuilding their credit immediately.
 If they can get their expenses in line so that their income can start to exceed their expenses, they can jump right back up to a comfortable 700.
 We have done it within a year of a short sale.
 It’s up to the client.